ogata-k/clean_architecture_sample/README.md

 # clean_architecture_sample

-A sample of clean architecture.
+A sample of clean architecture for flutter v3.7.5.

 ## Getting Started